 *Not for the first time when tasting a red wine from this vineyard, my senses have jumped the fenceline and reminded me of the dinstinctive scents of Adelina’s northern neighbour, AP Birks Wendouree.
 Sometimes it’s a sniff of anise or bay, but with this it’s Spring Farm roast beef meatiness—the end bits.
 And the texture—nature—of the tannin.

-The YV on the label refers to the two young vineyard blocks established in 2013 and 2017 with source material from early the estate’s 19oos plantings (the Shiraz, at least—I’m assuming that the Malbec was taken as cuttings from Wendouree).
-There’s a dollop of 100 yo Shiraz grapes in it too.
-I’ve dropped by Adelina quite a few times over the seasons and can tell you that there would be few vineyards anywhere in the land tended as meticulously as it—it also being an ACO certified organic vineyard.
-You can follow Col McBryde’s insights about dry farming in this part of the world here.
+I’ve dropped by Adelina a number of times over—and through—the seasons and can tell you that there would be few vineyards anywhere in the land tended as meticulously as it.
+Adelina is also an ACO certified organic vineyard.
+You can follow Col McBryde’s honest insights about dry farming in this part of the world here.
 This wine is—without any doubt—one of the best value Australia red wines I’ve tasted in many a year.
-Not the least bcause of it most special provenance.
+Not the least because of it most special provenance.

 Deep and dark and with cracked red rock pepper spice, plus some animal meatiness.
 Complex—cold—steak and kidney spelt pie smelling.
 A dried fruit density, plus shimmer.
 Lands deep rich and edgy, building fine tannins and some creaminess.
 Deep, lush and quite unforced with power but also freshness.
 Sure there's alcohol, but whoa what a start!* The fruit is lingering and figgy while the tannins are red dusty ferrous.
-Maybe gets a bit—the tiniest bit—oak-sucked up to finish, but this is the only quibble.
-Although it’s fine oak most fruit complimentary oak too.
-Should grow though, and there’s a delightful valedictory tweak of liquorice.
+Maybe gets a bit—the tiniest bit—oak-sucked to finish, but this is the only quibble.
+Although it’s fine oak and most fruit complimentary oak too.
+There’s a delightful valedictory tweak of liquorice.
+But I reckon the finish will resolve and the wine will grow.
 94(95)/100 (e) - 😋 - 7/10 (h) - $80.
-Also to be found here should be looking to source it within Finland.

 Brininess, sweet toast crustiness, cured complexity—of the parma into bresaola kind— and deep.
 Cane berry pips build.
 Cane berry pippiness on the palate also — loganberry more than raspberry — there’s most serious fruit in here.
 Has a biscuity bresaola mashed pips mouth-aroma thing also, while the tannins are melting and most Nebby*.
 And they’re gently integrated in the fine mousse*.
 Has intriguing textural complexity and I seriously want to taste this—drink I mean—with some Pino’s Dolce Vita wagyu bresaola.
 Because this is emphatically bresaola bubbly.
 94/100 (e) - 9/10 (h) - 😋😋😋 - $29.99 cellar direct.
 Crown cap sealed.